-A collection of Airbus A350 images.
+A collection of international Airbus A350 images for your enjoyment.

 The first Airbus A350 design was proposed by Airbus in 2004, in response to the Boeing 787 Dreamliner.
 It would have been a development of the Airbus A330 with composite wings and new engines.
 As market support was inadequate, in 2006 Airbus switched to a clean-sheet "XWB" (eXtra Wide Body) design, powered by Rolls-Royce Trent XWB turbofan engines.